bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

     \tag{9}

-Knowing that the determinant of a triangular matrix is the product of its diagonals, this gives us our final result for the log determinant:
+Knowing that the determinant of a triangular matrix is the product of its diagonals, this gives us our final result for the log determinant which is incredibly simple to compute:

 .. math::